intro-to-data/Labs/Week 02/README.md

 3. Create a scatter plot which shows the relationship between carats and price.
    - The first step is to use the `ggplot` function.
    - See `geom_point()`
-4. Create a boxplot plot which shows the relationship between clarity and price.
+4. Create a box plot which shows how price varies across diamonds of different clarity.
 5. Create a bar plot to determine me which diamond cut is most frequent in this dataset.
    - `geom_bar()` will be useful.